 Does ashwagandha lower cortisol?
-Evidence review (2026)
+(2026)

 Ashwagandha is the most-studied cortisol-lowering supplement.
 Here's what the meta-analyses actually show, plus dose and timing.